Sushilagale123/Multimodal_RAG_System/README.md

 ## Features

 *   **Text-based RAG**: Utilizes `sentence-transformers` for embedding generation and `FAISS` for efficient similarity search to retrieve relevant text documents from a knowledge base.
-*   **Google Gemini Integration**: Employs the `gemini-pro` model for generating context-aware responses based on user queries and retrieved information.
+*   **Google Gemini Integration**: Employs the `gemini-2.0-flash` (and other flash models) for generating context-aware responses based on user queries and retrieved information.
 *   **Multimodal Input Placeholders**: Includes Streamlit widgets for uploading images, audio, and video files, along with placeholder functions to simulate their analysis (object detection, OCR, speech-to-text, video summarization).
 *   **Environment Variable Management**: Uses `python-dotenv` for securely managing API keys and other configuration.
 *   **Interactive UI**: Built with Streamlit for a user-friendly web application.